 Debjani Deb’s first company was bootstrapped and enjoyed a successful exit.
-Yet, knowing her second venture would take years to build a product with a million dollar plus price tag made for some anxious moments.
+Yet, knowing her second venture, ZineOne, would take years to build a product with a million dollar plus price tag made for some anxious moments.
 Recently, the CEO hired a chief revenue officer.
 Finally, she was able to step back, take in the big picture, draw a deep breath and smile.

 DD: ZineOne was founded in March 2014 by Arnab Mukherjee, chief technology officer, Manish Malhotra, chief of products, and me.
 Just prior, Manish and I both had our own social media companies, which were acquired around the same time.
 Arnab was head of engineering for a call center software company and saw that the need for real-time customer engagement was coming fast.

 Whether it’s financial information, clothing or food, millennials want things immediately; they don’t want to wait on hold for a half-hour with a call center.
 They prefer to use text and messaging services to get answers right away.
 This group has been driving communications.
 With this in mind, we felt the next step for brands and enterprises was a new technology stack that would enable real-time engagement as millennials were defining it.

 It was perfect timing in many ways and we had the expertise.
 We started out whiteboarding information at a public library and vowed to build that platform.

 DD: Our Customer Engagement Hub platform provides large brands — retailers, banks, hospitality companies — an in-the-moment view of each customer.
 We deliver this in milliseconds and it allows our customers to engage users in ways that truly resonate and drive sales, loyalty and lifetime value.